 • Know who decides policy in Venezuela: Stay up to date with information from the House Foreign Affairs Committee and the Senate Committee on Foreign Relations

 • Pose any questions in a written piece for your local publication to make others in your community aware and seek answers.
-Check out the Policy Circle’s guide to writing an Op-Ed.
+Check out The Policy Circle’s guide to writing an Op-Ed.